breatheco-de/content/src/content/how-to/every-method-javascript-us.md

 console.log(resultArrayTwo); // (output) false
 ```

 In this example with have two different arrays with numbers and we use the `every()` method to check if all the numbers are greater than 10.
-All the numbers in the first array are effectively greater than 10 so the callback function returns `true`, while the second one does not satisfy this condition so the callback function returns `false`.
+All the numbers in the first array are greater than 10 so the callback function returns `true`, while the second one does not satisfy this condition so the callback function returns `false`.

 ## How does the Javascript every method work?